rohith-vishnu/moc-frontend/Rakesh/journal.md

 - Give Links Meaning by Using Descriptive Link Textcompleted

 ### Things which I struggled to learn (But learnt anyway) :
+ **Error**

+## Day-5
+### Was introduced to:
+- **Responsive Web Design Principles**

+### Things I learnt:
+- Create a Media Querycompleted
+- Make an Image Responsivecompleted
+- Use a Retina Image for Higher Resolution Displayscompleted
+- Make Typography Responsive

+### Things which I struggled to learn (But learnt anyway) :
+- Creating a Media Querycompleted

+## Day-6
+### Was introduced to:
+- **CSS Flexbox**

+### Things I learnt:
+- Use display: flex to Position Two Boxes
+- Apply the flex-direction Property to Create Rows in the Tweet Embed
+- Use the flex-wrap Property to Wrap a Row or Column
+- Use the flex Shorthand Property
+### Things which I struggled to learn (But learnt anyway) :
+- Add Flex Superpowers to the Tweet Embed